 Overview: The majority of our product development expenses pertain to the development of Re-Tain®.
-During the three-month period ended March 31, 2023, product development expenses increased by \$74,000 to \$1.1 million in comparison to the \$1.0 million during the three-month period ended March 31, 2022.
-Product development expenses aggregated 32% and 17% of product sales during the three-month periods ended March 31, 2023 and 2022, respectively.
-While the amount of product development expenses remained relatively similar from quarter to quarter, the increase in this expense as a percentage of sales was largely the result of the decrease in sales recorded during the first quarter of 2023, discussed above.
-Product development expenses included \$374,000 and \$348,000 of non-cash depreciation and stock-based compensation expenses during the three-month periods ended March 31, 2023 and 2022, respectively.
+During the three-month period ended June 30, 2023, product development expenses decreased by \$39,000 to \$1.10 million in comparison to the \$1.14 million during the three-month period ended June 30, 2022.
+Product development expenses aggregated 31% and 29% of product sales during the three-month periods ended June 30, 2023 and 2022, respectively.
+During the six-month period ended June 30, 2023, product development expenses increased by \$35,000 to \$2.21 million in comparison to \$2.17 million during the six-month period ended June 30, 2022.
+Product development expenses aggregated 32% and 22% of product sales during the six-month periods ended June 30, 2023 and 2022, respectively.
+While the amount of product development expenses remained relatively similar from quarter to quarter, the increase in this expense as a percentage of sales was largely the result of the decrease in sales recorded during the first half of 2023, discussed above.
+Product development expenses included non-cash depreciation and stock-based compensation expenses of \$375,000 and \$349,000 during the three-month periods ended June 30, 2023 and 2022, respectively, and \$749,000 and \$697,000 during the six-month periods ended June 30, 2023 and 2022, respectively.
 We expect our product development expenses to decrease after Re-Tain® is commercialized and some of the costs incurred to maintain and run our Drug Substance production facility become part of our costs of goods sold.

-Development objective: As we work to revolutionize the way that mastitis is managed in the dairy industry, we aim to demonstrate that our bacteriocin, Nisin A, which is designed specifically for subclinical mastitis, can provide producers the freedom to change when and how mastitis is treated.
+Development objective: As we work to change the way that mastitis is managed in the dairy industry, we aim to demonstrate that our bacteriocin, Nisin A, which is designed specifically for subclinical mastitis, can provide producers the freedom to change when and how mastitis is treated.
 Re-Tain® is not a broad-spectrum antibiotic used in human health.
 Rather, it consists of a highly targeted active ingredient without a milk discard or meat withhold requirement.
-While milk prices vary, the cost of the milk discard associated with traditional antibiotics ranges from approximately \$46.12 (for 3.5 days of milk at 60 pounds per day at the Class III milk price average of \$21.96 per hundredweight during 2022) to \$193.25 (for 11 days of milk at 80 pounds per day at the Class III milk price average of \$21.96 per hundredweight during 2022) per treated animal.
+While milk prices vary, the cost of the milk discard associated with traditional antibiotics ranges from approximately \$46.00 (for 3.5 days of milk at 60 pounds per day at the Class III milk price average of \$21.96 per hundredweight during 2022) to approximately \$193.00 (for 11 days of milk at 80 pounds per day at the Class III milk price average of \$21.96 per hundredweight during 2022) per treated animal.
 These high milk discard costs associated with traditional antibiotic treatments lead producers to only treat mastitis after clinical signs develop.
 We expect that Re-Tain® will be a first-of-its-kind product that can be used to economically treat at the earliest stage of infection, giving producers the ability to get ahead of mastitis before clinical signs develop so the best cows stay at their best performance level and in the herd longer.
 The final and most critical development objective for Re-Tain® is to scale-up and achieve regulatory approval of our manufacturing operations.